 Open Hands Food Pantry is another food pantry in our area.
 It is supported by St. John's Episcopal Church, Royal Oak.
 This pantry is open on Monday afternoons and Saturday mornings.
 Click here to check out their ministry.

 In January 2010 we began a partnership with our neighborhood school, Vandenberg World Cultures Academy.
 This K-5 magnet school serves students from 25 different countries and has 29 different languages represented.

 St. David's volunteers assist in classrooms across all grade levels, providing extra help in literacy, science, social studies, and technology.
 Strong bonds are formed between students and volunteers, resulting in positive new relationships.

 AA: Alcoholics Anonymous & Alanon:

-These groups meet three times a week at St. David's:
+These groups meet several times a week at St. David's:

 Their meetings are open to all in the parish and the community at large who need their services.

 St. David's is pleased with our long relationship with these fine organizations.

 For more information, contact: AA of Greater Detroit (Ferndale); 248-541-6565Other supported outreach projects: